Bi-Coloured-Python-Rock-Snake/creature/README.md

 When I titled it that way, I considered function colors a bad thing, however I have come to a conclusion that the matter of things is far from unambiguity.
-There are many nuances to this but shortly speaking, I embraced the Python way of things.
+There are many nuances to this but shortly speaking, **I embraced the Python way of things**.

 Still, the library can be a nice demo of what sqlalchemy is doing under the hood.
 The name is a tribute